 At each year's convention, NeMLA sponsors activities in our local host city to show attendees all that the city has to offer, with cost of admission discounted for you thanks to NeMLA's sponsorship.

-Keep checking this page for more updates over the summer and fall.
+Keep checking this page for more updates between now and the convention in April.

 August Wilson Center for African American Culture